Lucy Terry: Farm sabotage and oral arguments

-Lucy Terry Prince and Abijah Prince became prominent and prosperous smallholders in Guilford, Vermont but were eventually ruined by a dispute started by their neighbor, a Connecticut man named John Noyes from a slaveholding family, who referred to Lucy's husband as "Abijah Negro."
+Lucy Terry Prince and Abijah Prince became prominent and prosperous smallholders in Guilford, Vermont, but were eventually ruined by a dispute started by their neighbor John Noyes, a Connecticut man from a slaveholding family, who referred to Lucy's husband as "Abijah Negro".
 Noyes and various men he had hired damaged the Princes' farm and filed frivolous lawsuits against them.
-The Princes won every lawsuit but did not succeed in ending the feud.
-After a particularly ruinous incident, the Princes retained the services of Samuel Knight, a prominent jurist of the era.
+The Princes won every lawsuit but failed to end the feud.
+After a particularly fateful incident, the Princes retained the services of Samuel Knight, a prominent jurist of the era.
 In 1785, Lucy successfully pled her case before the Governor of Vermont, who found that she had been "much injured" by the Noyes who were "greatly oppressing" her and her husband.
-Soon afterwards a mob assembled by Noyes invaded the Princes' farm in the middle of the night, beat a black farmhand nearly to death, burned crops, and left the household in ruins.
+Soon afterward, a mob assembled by Noyes invaded the Princes' farm in the middle of the night, beat a black farmhand nearly to death, burned crops, and left the household in ruins.
 The state of Vermont prosecuted the mob and sentenced them to prison.
-Noyes himself bailed out his henchmen, was not himself prosecuted, and served as a state legislator in Vermont for over a decade.
+Noyes bailed out his henchmen, was not himself prosecuted, and served as a state legislator in Vermont for over a decade.

-In 1803, Lucy, now destitute, returned to the Vermont Supreme Court to argue on behalf of her sons, against false land claims made against them by Colonel Eli Brownson.
+In 1803, Lucy, now destitute, returned to the Vermont Supreme Court to argue on behalf of her sons against false land claims made against them by Colonel Eli Brownson.
 She was awarded a sum of $200.
-She was the first woman to argue before the high court.
-She stood her own against two of the leading lawyers in the state, one of whom later became the Chief Justice.
+She was the first woman to argue before the high court, holding her own against two of the leading lawyers in the state, one of whom later became Chief Justice.